Fixing Separation Anxiety with Another Dog

 2 dogs playing which can fix separation anxiety

-In this guide, I’ll walk through whether getting another dog can actually help with separation anxiety, the pros and cons of this approach, how to choose the right companion dog, and the steps you should take to make sure both dogs adjust safely and happily.
+In this guide, I’ll walk through whether getting another dog can actually help, the pros and cons of this approach, and the steps you should take to ensure a happy, multi-pet home.

 What Is Separation Anxiety?